Yasminelle

 - painful periods

-Do not take Yasminelle if you are pregnant or breastfeeding.
+Do not take Yasminelle if you are pregnant.
 If you think you could be pregnant, take a test or consult your doctor to confirm this immediately.
+Yasminelle should not be used if you are breastfeeding and have given birth in the last 6 weeks.

 Taking Yasminelle slightly increases your chances of getting a blood clot.
-Seek immediate medical attention if you experience any of the following symptoms of a blood clot:
+Seek immediate medical attention if you experience any of the following::

 - signs of deep vein thrombosis (swelling in one leg with hot pain and a change in skin colour)